Alexander Woo

-Alexander Woo is a Chinese-American writer and producer for television.
-Woo is the Executive Producer and Co-Creator of the 3 Body Problem, the Netflix adaption of the source novel.
+Alexander Woo is a Chinese-American writer and producer, primarily known for his work on television.
+He is a co-creater, co-writer, and executive producer on 3 Body Problem (2024-present).

+His work includes being a co-writer and executive producer on True Blood (2008–2014) and acting as co-creator, co-showrunner, co-writer, and executive producer for the second season of the anthology series The Terror, in 2019.

 Biography

 Education

 Woo studied creative writing at Princeton University.
-He subsequently attended the Yale School of Drama where he earned an MFA in playwriting.
+He subsequently attended the Yale School of Drama, where he earned an MFA in playwriting.

-Screenwriting
+Career

 Alexander Woo is a showrunner on the Netflix show 3 Body Problem, along with David Benioff and D.B.
 Weiss.
-The show is based on the 2008 novel The Three-Body Problem by Liu Cixin.
+The show is based on the similarly named Chinese novel series by Liu Cixin.

-He also worked as a writer on the HBO drama series True Blood.
-In an interview, Woo describes the "True Blood" writing room: "Every writer's room is different.
+Woo also worked as a writer on the HBO drama series True Blood.
+In an interview, he describes the show's writing room:

+Every writer's room is different.
 True Blood has a relatively small writing team, so the chemistry between the writers is crucial to the style and tone of the show.
 It's kind of like being on a jury, where you are sequestered together for long hours and many days and you figure things out together.
-Our team is a wonderful group of people, and even though the hours are long we all work really well and the hours just fly by."
+Our team is a wonderful group of people, and even though the hours are long we all work really well and the hours just fly by.

 Among Woo's credits for the show was a first-season episode that was notable for the "AIDS burger" monologue made famous by actor Nelsan Ellis.
 "In the hands and the mouth of Nelsan, he made that piece of dialogue sing," Woo told NPR after Ellis' death.

-He has also written episodes of Manhattan, Sleeper Cell, LAX, and Wonderfalls, and co-wrote HBO's adaptation of The Immortal Life of Henrietta Lacks.
-He was developing a series about Civil Rights in Birmingham, Alabama with AMC.
-He also worked as the showrunner and co-creator of the second season of AMC's anthology series, The Terror.
+He has also written episodes of Manhattan, Sleeper Cell, LAX, and Wonderfalls and co-wrote HBO's adaptation of The Immortal Life of Henrietta Lacks.
+He was developing a series about civil rights in Birmingham, Alabama with AMC.
+He also worked as the showrunner and co-creator of the second season of AMC's anthology series The Terror.

-In September 2020, it was announced that Woo, along with Game of Thrones co-creators, David Benioff and D.B.
-Weiss will adapt acclaimed Chinese novel, The Three-Body Problem into a TV series for Netflix.
+In September 2020, it was announced that Woo, along with Game of Thrones co-creators David Benioff and D.B.
+Weiss, would adapt acclaimed Chinese novel The Three-Body Problem into a TV series for Netflix.